Michael-Santos/CambridgeDictionary/README.md

 EntrySet - Represts a set of entries of the searched word {
-    string Headword - Represents the searched word,
+    string Headword - Represents the searched word, string Headline - Small definition fetched from metatag from web page [
-    [
         Entry - Represents an entry in dictionary
         {